|Credit Card||Bonus Points Offer||Points / $1 Spend||Annual Fee|

 If you’re also hanging out for a holiday, this card enables you to earn 6 points per dollar on the first $10,000 per month spent on flights purchased in Australia, and then 1.25 points after that.
 This applies to flights booked directly with Qantas, Jetstar, Virgin Australia, Emirates, and Singapore Airlines.
 Better yet, points earnings are uncapped, so every dollar you spend gets you closer to your rewards goals.

 To give your tally a boost right away, take advantage of the current bonus offer of 150,000 Altitude points when you spent $4,000 or more on eligible purchases within 90 days of card approval.
 Be aware, though, that this offer isn’t an option for anyone who has any type of Westpac Rewards credit card already or who has held one in the past year.
+The points are then credited to your account within 12 weeks of meeting the spend criteria.

 The purchase interest rate is 20.49% p.a. and you get up to 45 days’ interest-free.
 The minimum credit limit is $15,000.